GabrielFerla/xp/README.md

 # XP Application

-This is a demonstration project for Service-Oriented Architecture and Web Services, implementing both REST and SOAP web services.
+This is a demonstration project for Service-Oriented Architecture and Web Services, implementing both REST and SOAP web services with a complete Enterprise Service Bus (ESB) integration layer.

 ## Technologies Used